 Dorman Long was the largest steel and iron manufacturer in the British Empire, but is best known for its large structural engineering projects, such as the Sydney Harbour Bridge.

-Arthur John Dorman (1848 – 1931) was the son of a Kentish tanning yard owner.
-He relocated to Middlesbrough in the North East of England in 1866 to serve an apprenticeship to E G Johnson of Richard Johnson & Co, iron producers.
+Arthur John Dorman (1848 – 1931) was born in Ashford, Kent, the son of a tanning yard owner.
+He relocated to Middlesbrough in the North East of England to serve an apprenticeship to E G Johnson of Richard Johnson & Co, iron producers, in 1866.

-Dorman partnered with the financier Albert de Lande Long (1844 – 1917) to acquire the West Marsh Ironworks at Middlesbrough in 1876.
-With 20 puddling furnaces and three rolling mills, the firm specialised in producing wrought iron bars and angles for the shipbuilding industry.
+Dorman partnered with Albert de Lande Long (1844 – 1917) to acquire the West Marsh Ironworks at Middlesbrough in 1876.
+With 20 puddling furnaces and three rolling mills, the business specialised in producing wrought iron bars and angles for the shipbuilding industry.

-Developing business led Dorman Long to acquire the Britannia Works from Bernard Samuelson and steel production commenced on a large scale.
+Developing trade led Dorman Long to acquire the Britannia Works from Bernhard Samuelson (1820 – 1905) and steel production commenced on a large scale.

 Dorman Long became a limited company with a share capital of £350,000 in 1889.
 It had an annual output of 100,000 tons of steel.

-Company capital was increased to £1 million in 1902 to purchase the remaining half of Bell Brothers from Sir Lowthian Bell, who became company chairman.
+Company capital was increased to £1 million in 1902 to purchase the remaining half of Bell Brothers from Sir Lowthian Bell (1816 – 1904), who became company chairman.
 The firm was now the largest steel producer in the North of England, and the only one that was entirely vertically integrated.

 The merger made logical sense as the result of increasing co-operation between the two firms.
-It was also a response to the formation of United States Steel in 1901, which was the largest manufacturer in the world.
+It was also a response to the formation of United States Steel, the largest manufacturer in the world, in 1901.

 The North Eastern Steel Company was acquired in 1903.

-During the First World War Dorman Long was the first non-armaments company in Britain to dedicate itself to shell production.
+Dorman Long was the first non-armaments company in Britain to dedicate itself to shell production during the First World War.

 Richborough, the state-owned Kentish coal port which had been neglected since the war, was acquired in 1924.

-Dorman Long entered the bridge building industry in 1924.
+Dorman Long entered the bridge-building industry from 1924.
 The Sydney Harbour Bridge was their first contract, constructed at an estimated cost of £4.5 million.

-Dorman Long acquired Bolckow Vaughan in 1929 to form the largest steel, iron and engineering firm in the British Empire.
-The merged firm had an annual capacity of three million tons of steel (25 percent of British production) and two million tons of pig iron.
-The merger was due to a slump following the post-war boom, and neither firm had issued a dividend since 1921.
+Dorman Long acquired Bolckow Vaughan in 1929.
+The merged company had an annual capacity of three million tons of steel (25 percent of British production) and two million tons of pig iron.
+The merger was motivated by a trade slump following the post-war boom, and neither company had issued a dividend since 1921.

-A J Dorman died in 1931.
-His obituary in the Yorkshire Post heralded his strong relationship with his workforce.
-By this time Dorman Long was the best-known bridge builder in the world.
+Arthur Dorman died in 1931.
+His obituary in the Yorkshire Post heralded his strong relationship with his workforce of 25,000 people.
+By this time Dorman Long was the best-known bridge-builder in the world.

 A keen Anglican and Conservative, Dorman was also a generous benefactor.
 He built Dormanstown garden village to improve the living standards of his workforce, and donated the Dorman Museum to the people of Middlesbrough.